Privacy Policy

 No fee usually required

 You will not have to pay a fee to access your personal information (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request for access is clearly unfounded or excessive.
-Alternatively, we may refuse to comply with the request in such circumstances.
+Alternatively, we may refuse to respond to the request in such circumstances.

 What we may need from you

 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
-This is another appropriate security measure to ensure that personal information is not disclosed to any person who has no right to receive it.
+This constitutes a security measure appropriate to prevent the disclosure of personal information to unauthorized individuals.

 RIGHT TO WITHDRAW CONSENT